timescale/docs/use-timescale/data-tiering/tour-data-tiering.md

 Executing the tier_chunk command on a specific chunk does not immediately and synchronously move the chunk to tiered storage, but instead schedules the chunk for migration.
-In the background, a cloud service will asynchronously migrate the chunk to object storage, and only mark the chunk as migrated (and delete it from within the database’s primary storage) once it has been durably stored in the tiered storage.
+In the background, a cloud service will asynchronously migrate the chunk to the low-cost bottomless storage tier, and only mark the chunk as migrated (and delete it from within the database’s primary storage) once it has been durably stored in the tiered storage.